What a year of travel it’s been! Seven countries, three continents, and eight American states.

 Then it was three ferries across to Providence, Rhode Island and a morning wandering around a very quiet city and Brown University.

 Then we spent two days in Boston and I fell even more in love with Boston and felt very much at home.
-Boston was our first ever trip away together so it was extra special to go back to the same restaurant and see the same area three years later.
+Boston was our first ever trip away together back in 2019 so it was extra special to go back to the same restaurant and see the same area almost four years later.

 We had so much seafood, lobster and clam chowder that I haven’t been able to look at a lobster since.
 The food was amazing, the people were so kind and both Portland and Bar Harbor were exactly like settings of a summer romance novel.